Job Outlook & Salary: Certified Cardiographic Technician

-A cardiographic tech may carry out an EKG or set up a Holter monitor test.
-An EKG, or electrocardiogram, is a test used to examine the electrical activity of the heart.
-It’s done by placing electrodes (also called leads) on various points of a patient’s body.
-The test outputs a series of tracings on a sheet of paper, which can be analyzed by a physician.
+A cardiographic tech may carry out an electrocardiogram test, which is a test used to examine the electrical activity of the heart.
+These allied health professionals place electrodes (referred to as “leads”) on various points of a patient’s body.
+The test records a series of tracings on a sheet of paper which is then analyzed by a physician.

 Not only do techs work with patients, but they work closely with doctors.
-Some techs will work directly with doctors by carrying out the diagnostic tests they request.
-Often, they discuss their interpretation of the results with medical staff like doctors and residents, making them an integral part of a patient’s cardiac care.
+Some techs work directly with doctors by carrying out requested diagnostic tests.
+They may discuss their interpretation of the results with medical staff (like doctors and residents) which makes them an integral part of the allied health team.

-Techs who work in hospitals may assist in invasive procedures, or perform diagnostic testing as ordered by physicians.
-They also check on patients after surgery, carrying out follow-up testing like EKGs.
+Techs who work in hospitals may assist in invasive procedures or perform diagnostic testing as ordered by physicians.
+They will also check on patients after surgery to carry out follow-up testing like EKGs.

-Whether in a hospital or in an office, you’ll be helping to care for patients of all backgrounds with all sorts of health conditions.
+Whether in a hospital or in an office, you’ll be helping to care for patients with all kinds of health conditions.

-A career as a certified cardiographic technician requires a detail-oriented person who’s capable of following instructions well.
-Techs need to concentrate on a screen while examining a patient with their equipment, so a keen ability to focus is necessary in this field.
+A cardiographic technician needs to be detail-oriented and capable of following instructions well.
+They’ll be required to concentrate on a screen while examining a patient with their equipment – excellent focus is necessary.

 Coordination is Essential

-The placement of testing equipment is important for accurate testing.
+The placement of testing equipment is crucial for accurate testing.
 Techs need to be coordinated and accurate with their placement.
-They may also be in dimly lit rooms and tight spaces, where there may be many obstacles to positioning instruments correctly.
+They may also be in dimly lit rooms and tight spaces where it’s difficult to position instruments correctly.

 Interpersonal Skills are Integral

-Those aren’t the only skills needed in this profession.
-Practitioners must have above-average interpersonal skills, since they spend all day working with patients.
-Often, these patients are in pain and distress – in the midst of emergency diabetic issues, heart issues, strokes and other medical emergencies – so being able to interact tactfully and compassionately is highly beneficial.
+Technicians spend all day working with patients so above-average interpersonal skills are vital.
+Patients are often in pain and distress – in the midst of emergency diabetic issues, heart issues, strokes and other medical emergencies – so you need to be able to interact with compassion and professionalism.

 Understanding Electronics is Valuable